wix/Detox/docs/APIRef.Configuration.md

 This is especially useful with React Native DEV mode when making Javascript code changes that are getting picked up by the packager (and thus no reinstall is needed).
 This can save up to 7 seconds per run!
 You should not use this option if you made native code changes or if your app relies on local ("disk") storage.

-### Set Xcode build path
-By default, Xcode uses a randomized hidden path for outputting project build artifacts, called DerivedData.
-For ease of use (and better support in CI environments), it is recommended to change the project build path to a more convenient path.

-* With your project opened in Xcode, select menu `File` ► `Project Settings...`.
-Click on `Advanced...`, select `Custom` and from the drop-down menu, select `Relative to Derived Data`.
-* Build artifacts will now be created in a `DerivedData` folder next to your `xcodeproj` project.